AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/organize-data/stream-views/stream-views-concept.md

 ### <a name="streamviews-pi-server"></a>PI Server counterpart

-While there is no direct counterpart for stream views in PI Server, the closest analog is the PI Point Data Reference in PI AF.
-Like stream views, PI Point Data References allow you to give a friendly name and unit of measure on top of an existing PI point, effectively viewing it in a different way.
-PI Point Data References do not alter the underlying PI point, just as stream views do not change the source stream or type in the Sequential Data Store.
+While there is no direct counterpart for stream views in PI Server, the closest analog is the PI point data reference in PI AF.
+Like stream views, PI point data references allow you to give a friendly name and unit of measure on top of an existing PI point, effectively viewing it in a different way.
+PI point data references do not alter the underlying PI point, just as stream views do not change the source stream or type in the Sequential Data Store.

 ### <a name="streamviews-bestpractices"></a>Stream views best practices